 House Republicans have been working closely with educational professionals to devise solutions to increase the number of qualified teachers in Illinois classrooms.
 Their legislative agenda to address the teacher shortage is outlined below:

 *Rep. Bob Pritchard’s measure establishes the Growing Future Educators Program to train qualified high school graduates to become secondary language educators beginning with the 2019-2020 school year.
-This effort is designed prednisone to help meet the need for bilingual and Spanish teachers.
+This effort is designed best generic levitra overnight to help meet the need for bilingual and Spanish teachers.
 Rep. Pritchard also offered legislation to address the shortage of school psychologists by removing the requirements that those who already hold a valid Nationally Certified School Psychologist credential take additional state-mandated tests for licensure.

 *To help future teachers complete their education expeditiously, Rep. John Cavaletto submitted legislation that requires Illinois public universities with an educator preparation program to offer those enrolled in it a three-year degree completion program.
 This is an effort to feed more teachers into the system as soon as possible.